 As prenuptial agreement solicitors London, when we advise a client about a relationship that has broken down, when a prenuptial agreement is in place, we ask certain questions.
 These include:

 - How soon before the wedding was the prenuptial agreement signed?

 - Was any pressure placed on the parties to sign it?

 - Was there any negotiation at all, or was the agreement imposed on one party?

 - Was there full and frank disclosure of the finances of both parties?

 - Did both parties receive legal advice?

-If you are considering a prenuptial agreement and would like advice, book an appointment today.
+If you are considering a prenuptial agreement and would like advice let our experts walk you through it, book an appointment today.